EchoVault/SugarDB/docs/docs/commands/generic/renamenx.md

 ### Categories
 <span className="acl-category">fast</span>
+<span className="acl-category">keyspace</span>
 <span className="acl-category">write</span>

 ### Description
-Renames key to newkey.
-If newkey already exists, it is overwritten.
-If key does not exist, an error is returned.
+Renames the specified key with the new name only if the new name does not already exist.

 ### Examples